-After you have been in the New Zealand Army for approximately 18 months, you will then attend a Junior Movements Course, preparing you for leadership and supervisory positions within your trade.
+After you have been in the New Zealand Army for approximately 2 years, you will then attend an Intermediate course, preparing you for leadership and supervisory positions within your trade

-You will be eligible to attend an Intermediate Movements Course – offering further training in the movements field as well as additional management and leadership training – after completing approximately two years service.
+You will be eligible to attend Movements Section Commander coursing - offering further training in the movements field as well as additional management and leadership training - after completing approximately four years’ service.

 Salary and benefits